 However, the platform also has noticeable limitations.
 Search results only feature the person’s full name and the name of the company they work for.
 As a result, many users prefer to generate their LinkedIn leads with Google extensions, which include more advanced lead generation features.

-Users also get access to other advanced features, like alternative data, report filtering, and multiple integrations.
+Users also access other advanced features, like alternative data, report filtering, and multiple integrations.

 However, BuiltWith’s pricing may be unaffordable for many users.